Pylons/pyramid/docs/glossary.rst

    response
      An object returned by a :term:`view callable` that represents response data returned to the requesting user agent.
-It must implements the :class:`pyramid.interfaces.IResponse` interface.
+It must implement the :class:`pyramid.interfaces.IResponse` interface.
 A response object is
      typically an instance of the :class:`pyramid.response.Response` class or a subclass such as :class:`pyramid.httpexceptions.HTTPFound`.
 See